kwicz/unfriend_facebook/README.md

 5. The script will continue running until no more activities are found or you terminate it with Ctrl+C.

+6. A log of deleted activities will be saved to `deletedActivity.json` for your reference.

+### Option 2: Browser Console Script

+For users who prefer to run the script directly in their browser:

+1. Log into Facebook in your preferred browser
+2. Navigate to your activity page (https://www.facebook.com/{username}/allactivity/)
+3. Open the browser developer console:
+   - Chrome/Edge: F12 or Ctrl+Shift+J (Windows) or Cmd+Option+J (Mac)
+   - Firefox: F12 or Ctrl+Shift+K (Windows) or Cmd+Option+K (Mac)
+   - Safari: Cmd+Option+C (first enable developer menu in Safari preferences)
+4. Copy the entire contents of the `dev-console-delete-activity.js` file
+5. Paste the code into the console and press Enter to begin the deletion process
+6. The script will run in your browser and display progress in the console

 ## Features

-This automation tool specifically helps you delete activities from your Facebook activity log (/allactivity page):
+This automation tool helps you delete activities from your Facebook activity log (/allactivity page):

 - Automatically navigates to your Facebook activity log
-- Identifies deletable activities in your history
+- Identifies deletable activities in your history including:
+  - Posts
+  - Comments
+  - Likes/Reactions
+  - Tags
+  - Other activities in your history
 - Clicks through Facebook's deletion flow for each activity
 - Continues until no more activities are found or you terminate it

-Note: The tool currently only focuses on the activities shown in your Facebook activity log (https://www.facebook.com/{username}/allactivity/) and does not include other features mentioned previously like post deletion from your profile page, comment cleanup, or like/reaction removal beyond what appears in your activity log.
+- The Node.js script additionally tracks and saves information about deleted activities

-## Usage
+## Important Notes

-⚠️ **Important**: This tool automates interactions with Facebook.
+⚠️ **Important**: These tools automate interactions with Facebook.
 Use responsibly and be aware of Facebook's terms of service.
 Consider the following:

 - Run the automation slowly to avoid triggering Facebook's anti-bot measures
 - Be prepared for potential account restrictions